Redfin vs. Realtor: An Easy Choice

 The tool allows you to search for agents by neighborhood or zip code, and even filter by buyer's or seller's agents, as well as Redfin Premier agents specializing in high-end properties.

-By selecting an agent's profile, you can see their total sales closed, sales volume, and highest-recorded sales price.
+By selecting an agent's profile, you can see their total closed sales, sales volume, and highest recorded sales price, as well as the number of sales they've completed in your neighborhood.

 However, focusing too much on numbers can make it easy to overlook the importance of finding an agent you connect with and who understands your goals.
 We recommend connecting with agents and setting up interviews to ensure you find someone who aligns with your needs and priorities.